Jorge-Diaz757/m1-1024-code-solutions/typescript-template-literals/typescript-template-literals-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is the syntax for writing a template literal?
+  // `

 - What is "string interpolation"?
+  // String interpolation refers to the process of substituting parts of a string with an embedded expression

 ## Notes